 Pinto beans, black-eyed peas, black beans, mung beans and adzuki beans are relatively benign.
 Indian pulses, such as split mung beans (mung dhal), or red lentils (masoor dhal) are easy to digest.

-Navy beans, soy beans, kidney beans, chick peas, green or yellow split peas, and some lentils may be more gaseous.
+Navy beans, soy beans, kidney beans, chick peas, green or yellow split peas may be harder to digest than other legumes.
 As to how much beans to eat, they're nutrition powerhouses, and a little goes a long way.
 1/4 to 1/2 cup cooked is the average serving size.

 Cooking Beans: In my experience, beans should always be cleaned, rinsed, then soaked, whether or not they are pressure cooked.
 Soaking loosens the skins, and releases the gas causing agent (oligosaccherides).

-How long you soak depends on the bean, but they should double in size, and be smooth.
-Chick peas should be soaked overnight.
-Add nothing but water to the beans during soaking, no matter what anybody tells you.
+How long you soak depends on the age and size and hardness of the bean, but they all should double in size, and be smooth.
+Chick peas, black beans, kidney beans and navy beans should be soaked 12 - 24 hours.

-Quick Soak: It speeds the so up to bring beans to a boil in unsalted water, skim the foam if any, then remove from heat, cover and soak for 1 - 2 hours before cooking.
-In my opinion, this method doesn't work as well as long soaking for reducing gas, or for thorough cooking of the beans, but it beats no soaking!
+Quick Soak: Bring beans to a boil in unsalted water, skim the foam if any, then remove from heat, cover and soak until wrinkle free and doubled in size.
+This method doesn't work as well as long soaking in cold water for reducing gas, or for thorough bean cooking, but it beats no soaking!

 When cooking beans, discard the soaking water, and use fresh.
 Bring to a boil, skim the foam, and boil ten minutes uncovered.
-Again, this loosens the skins, and releases gaseous chemicals (oligosaccherides).
+Again, this loosens the skins, and releases gas creating sugars (oligosaccherides).

 Note about canned beans: Always drain and rinse them before eating because the liquid is very salty.
 Canned beans are more likely to cause gastric distress than those you cook yourself, because they're not cooked the same, and they're not fresh.

-Foods combined with beans: Beans go down better combined with other foods to complete the protein - like whole grains and sometimes dairy.
-An example is burritos with whole wheat tortillas, refried beans, shredded cheesem.
+Foods combined with beans: Beans go down better combined with other foods.
+For example, burritos with whole wheat tortillas, cooked rice, refried beans, shredded cheese.
 Rice and wheat with beans is a good trio.

 Spicing makes beans much easier to digest.
 That's because herbs and spices are packed with vitamins, trace minerals, and natural pharmaceuticals which alter the chemistry of food.
 Good ones for beans and lentils are fennel, coriander, cumin, ginger, turmeric (for chick peas, and Indian dhals), paprika, asoefetida, cayenne, black pepper, and salt.
 Herbs such as thyme, bay leaf, basil, rosemary, marjoram, oregano, and cinnamon stick are also good.
 Consult recipes for proportions.
 Or experiment, but go easy until you hit on agreeable combinations and amounts.